Schmidt Decomposition of Multipartite States: Schmidt decomposition of quadripartite states

 \subsection{Algorithm}

 Theorem \ref{thm:quadripartite} can be used to obtain Schmidt decomposition of a decomposable state efficiently.
 As the matrix set is diagonalized by matrices \((P, Q)\), we only need to look for an appropriate \(A^{lm}\) to obtain them.
 Using \(P, Q\), we obtain matrices \(D_k\).
-Here are the steps: \begin{enumerate} \item Consider any matrix \(A^{lm}\), possibly with least number of zeroes and compute \(L^{lm} = A^{lm}A^{lm\dagger}\) and \(M^{lm} = A^{lm\dagger} A^{lm}\). \item Compute spectral decompositions of \(L^{lm}\) and \(M^{lm}\) to obtain diagonalizing pairs of unitary matrices \(P, Q\). \item Compute the diagonal matrices \(S^{lm} = P^\dagger A^{lm} Q^\dagger\). \item Compute the matrix \(D_k = [diag(S^{lm})_k]\). \item Compute rank 1 decompositions of \(D_k = \lambda_k u^A_k u^{BT}_k\). \item Output \(\lambda_k, U^A = [u^A_k], U^B = [u^B_k], P\) and \(Q\), that can be used to construct the Schmidt decomposition. \end{enumerate} The correctness of the above algorithm follows from the correctness of Theorem \ref{thm:quadripartite}.
+Here are the steps: \begin{enumerate} \item Consider any matrix \(A^{lm}\), possibly with least number of zeroes and compute \(L^{lm} = A^{lm}A^{lm\dagger}\) and \(M^{lm} = A^{lm\dagger} A^{lm}\). \item Compute spectral decompositions of random linear combinations of \(L^{lm}\) and \(M^{lm}\) to obtain diagonalizing pairs of unitary matrices \(P, Q\). \item Compute the diagonal matrices \(S^{lm} = P^\dagger A^{lm} Q^\dagger\).
+If any of them is not diagonal, terminate. \item Compute the matrix \(D_k = [diag(S^{lm})_k]\). \item Compute rank 1 decompositions of \(D_k = \lambda_k u^A_k u^{BT}_k\).
+If any one of $D_k$ are not rank 1, terminate. \item Output \(\lambda_k, U^A = [u^A_k], U^B = [u^B_k], P\) and \(Q\), that can be used to construct the Schmidt decomposition. \end{enumerate} The correctness of the above algorithm follows from the correctness of Theorem \ref{thm:quadripartite}.
 Since the running time of each step in the algorithm is polynomial in the size of the input, the above algorithm terminates in polynomial time.